 Construction Dispute Law in Delaware

-Construction Dispute litigation in Sussex County, Delaware is usually time-consuming and expensive.
-But it is sometimes necessary, usually as a last resort.
+Construction Dispute litigation in Sussex County, Delaware is normally time-consuming and expensive.
+But it is sometimes necessary, normally as a last resort.

 Examples of Construction Disputes That Might Lead to Litigation in Sussex County, Delaware